Behavioral retargeting: Concerns

-In the United States, several organizations, including the Federal Trade Commission, Congress and the media, have expressed privacy concerns around the practice of retargeting; however, responsible personalized retargeting providers don't collect personally identifiable information (PII) on consumers.
+In the United States, several organizations, including the Federal Trade Commission, Congress, and the media, have expressed privacy concerns around the practice of retargeting; however, responsible personalized retargeting providers do not collect personally identifiable information (PII) on consumers.
 Providers should be blind to a user's age, sex and other personal information.
 Instead, providers rely upon data gathered from cookies that are placed on a consumer's browser by the websites they visit.
 This information should not be shared among publishers, other advertisers or third parties and cannot be linked to a specific user.
 The United States has not legislated many laws around the practice, and instead relies upon the industry and its overarching organizations, such as the Interactive Advertising Bureau, Network Advertising Initiative and TRUSTe to self-regulate.
 In October 2010, the IAB announced its Advertising Option Icon, which partner sites will place near banner advertisements that collect non-PII user data.

 In the EU, the 2002 ePrivacy Directive and its 2009 revision require opt-in consent for the use of cookies and stipulate that users must be given the option of opting out.